aicell-lab/ddls-course/content/course/ddls-2024/hackathon/_index.md

 Not only DDLS Course Participants, the hackathon is open to **everyone** in the DDLS community, including PIs, PhD students, postdocs, facility experts/trainers, and anyone interested in data-driven life science.
 Participants can work on **any topic** of their choice.

-A note for DDLS couse participants: Participation **is not mandatory.**
+A note for DDLS course participants: Participation **is not mandatory.**

 **Event Details**: